xlwings/xlwings/docs/pro/server/officejs_addins.rst

 Office.js Add-ins
 =================

-This feature requires at least v0.29.0.
+.. admonition:: Requirements

+    * xlwings edition: PRO
+    * Server OS: Windows, macOS, Linux
+    * Excel platform: Windows, macOS, Web
+    * Google Sheets: not supported
+    * Minimum xlwings version: 0.29.0
+    * Minimum Excel version: 2016 or 365

 Office.js add-ins (officially called *Office add-ins*) are web apps that traditionally require you to use the `Excel JavaScript API <https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview>`_ by writing JavaScript or TypeScript code.
 Note that the Excel JavaScript API ("Office.js") is not to be confused with `Office Scripts <https://learn.microsoft.com/en-us/office/dev/scripts/overview/excel>`_, which is a layer on top of Office.js.
 While Office Scripts is much easier to use than Office.js, it only works for writing scripts that run via Excel's Automate tab and can't be used to create add-ins.
-This documentation will teach you how to build Office.js add-ins with xlwings Server, saving you from having to write Office.js code.
+This documentation will teach you how to build Office.js add-ins with xlwings Server.

 .. note::